 "Not go with men.
 Not go with lady."
 Kenny shivered as if someone had walked on his grave.
 "Maybe you look like girls here.
 I have cousin.
 Pong."

-He shouted to the kitchen.
-A tall 19 year-old with long hair entered the bar.
-Sweet smile, smiling eyes.
-Slender as a boy.
-She would have stopped traffic in Paris, London, or New York.
+He shouted out a name.
+A slender nineteen year-old with long hair exited from the the kitchen.
+Her sweet smile would have stopped traffic in Paris, London, or New York.

 "You like?"
 Kenny already knew the answer.